shujiecui/homepage.github.io/_pages/about.md

 ### News!

-- <sub>Our paper "Mostree: Malicious Secure Private Decision Tree Evaluation with Sublinear Communication" has been accepted by ACSAC 2023.
-Congratulations to Jianli again!
+- <sub>Our paper "Sequential Recommendation by Reprogramming Pretrained Transformer" has been accepted by IPM.
+Congratulations to Min Tang!
-- <sub>Our paper "Result-pattern-hiding Conjunctive Searchable Symmetric Encryption with Forward and Backward Privacy" has been accepted by PoPets/PETs 2023.
-Congratulations to Dandan!
+- <sub>Our paper "Searchable Encryption for Conjunctive Queries with Extended Forward and Backward Privacy" has been accepted by PoPETs/PETs24!
-- <sub>Our paper "CryptoMask: Privacy-preserving Face Recognition" has been accepted by ICICS 2023 (accept rate 18.09%).
-Congratulations to Jianli!
-- <sub>Our paper "TimeClave: Oblivious In-enclave Time Series Processing System" has been accepted by ICICS 2023!

 ### PhD Students
 - <sub>Xuan Chen (2024-), Monash University